The unloved retirement planning

 If you’re in your 20s or 30s, you might feel you’re too young to plan for retirement.
 Especially if you're single.

-Or, at least young enough to not worry about it too much.
+Or, at least you feel young enough to not worry about it too much.